-The Greek doctor and his team will use liquid biopsy techniques to separate constituent parts of the cancer patient’s blood, in order to understand which are related to the cancer.
-This data will then be anonymously given to an AI company named MIM in Montreal, which will then attempt to identify patterns in patients’ blood.
+The Greek doctor and his team will use liquid biopsy techniques to separate constituent parts of the cancer patient’s blood in order to identify those containing cancer cells.
+These data will then be anonymously shared with an AI company named MIM in Montreal so that the company may attempt to identify patterns in patients’ blood.

-The information gained by using AI is supposed to allow researchers to develop personalized treatment plans for patients that would otherwise not respond to conventional therapies.
+The information attained through the implementation of AI is purported to enable researchers to develop personalized treatment plans for patients that would otherwise not respond to conventional therapies.

-This groundbreaking research could help save thousands of lives from what is currently a very lethal disease.
+This groundbreaking research could eventually save thousands of lives from what is currently a very lethal disease.

 Greek Doctor works on cancer research

-Metrakos was born in 1960 in Greece but relocated to Canada with his parents before high school.
-He attended Baron Byng High School in Montreal, which had a significant Greek population.
+Metrakos was born in 1960 in Greece but relocated to Canada with his parents before attending high school.
+He then attended Baron Byng High School in Montreal, which has a significant Greek population.

-Metrakos then attended McGill University, earning a Bachelor’s degree and subsequently studied medicine at the same university.
+Metrakos attended McGill University, earning a Bachelor’s degree, and subsequently studied medicine at the same university.

-He currently works as a surgeon, performing liver transplants for the most part, and delves into research as well.
+He currently works as a surgeon, predominantly performing liver transplants, and delves into research, as well.